Academic Catalog

 • A grade of “B” or higher is required for all transfer credits.

-• Maximum of 24 credits may be transferred into the Master of Physician Assistant Studies degree program.
+• Advanced standing is not offered for the Master of Physician Assistant Studies degree program.

 • Maximum of 6 credits may be transferred into the Master of Public Health degree program.